browserengineering/book/book/scheduling.md

 [^why-gil]: It's possible to turn off the global interpreter lock while running foreign C/C++ code linked into a Python library.
-Skia is thread-safe, but SDL may not be.
+Skia is thread-safe, but DukPy and SDL may not be.

 [^why-locks]: Despite the global interpreter lock, we still need locks.
 Each Python thread can yield between bytecode operations, so you can still get